legacybeta/positive.help/README.md

 1.  **Start developing.**

-    We recommend using (pnpm)[https://pnpm.js.org/en/installation] for this project as it will be much faster!
+    We are using (pnpm)[https://pnpm.js.org/en/installation] for this project because it is much faster!
 Navigate into your new site’s directory and start it up.

-### Install pnpm
+### Install pnpm and gatsby

     ```shell
     npm install -g pnpm
+    pnpm install -g gatsby-cli
     ```

 ### Install node_modules and Start gatsby